paezha/Reproducible-Research-Workflow/Session-04-Research-Data-Management-Principles/README.md

 #### 3. Research Community Initiatives

-There are numerous initiatives that aim to increase the reusability of data and strengthen the ethical use of data.
+There are numerous initiatives that aim to maintain the value of data, strengthen the ethical use of data and as possible facilitate the sharing of data.
 Some examples include:

 ### FAIR (Findability, Accessibility, Interoperability, and Reusability) Data Principles